-The Pentane storage tank operates at about ambient temperature and at these conditions pentane's vapor pressure would classify it as a low vapor pressure (LVP) fluid; however, the conditions under which the pentane is used will result in it behaving as a high vapor pressure (HVP) fluid.

-A release of HVP fluid includes behavior such as the breakup and dispersion of the released fluid as a fine aerosol mist, and limited pooling of the release in the vicinity of the release location.
+The conditions under which the pentane is used will result in it behaving as a high vapour pressure (HVP) fluid.
+A release of HVP fluid includes behaviour such as the breakup and dispersion of the released fluid as a fine aerosol mist and limited pooling of the release in the vicinity of the release location.